saltstack/salt/doc/topics/beacons/index.rst

 Configuring Beacons
 ===================

-Salt beacons do not require any changes to the system process that is being monitored, everything is configured using Salt.
+Salt beacons do not require any changes to the system components that are being monitored, everything is configured using Salt.

-Beacons are typically enabled by placing a ``beacons:`` top level block in the minion configuration file:
+Beacons are typically enabled by placing a ``beacons:`` top level block in ``/etc/salt/minion`` or any file in ``/etc/salt/minion.d/`` such as ``/etc/salt/minion.d/beacons.conf``:

 .. code-block:: yaml

     beacons:
       inotify:
-        /etc/httpd/conf.d: {}
+        /etc/important_file: {}
         /opt: {}

 The beacon system, like many others in Salt, can also be configured via the